Tutorial: Configure a virtual network gateway for ExpressRoute using the Azure portal

 In the portal, navigate to the Resource Manager virtual network for which you want to create a virtual network gateway.

 The Name for your subnet is automatically filled in with the value 'GatewaySubnet'.
 This value is required in order for Azure to recognize the subnet as the gateway subnet.
-Adjust the auto-filled Address range values to match your configuration requirements.
-We recommend creating a gateway subnet with a /27 or larger (/26, /25, etc.).
-Then, click OK to save the values and create the gateway subnet.
+Adjust the autofilled Address range values to match your configuration requirements.
+We recommend creating a gateway subnet with a /27 or larger (/26, /25, and so on.).
+Then, select OK to save the values and create the gateway subnet.

 Create the virtual network gateway

-In the portal, on the left side, click + and type 'Virtual Network Gateway' in search.
-Locate Virtual network gateway in the search return and click the entry.
-On the Virtual network gateway blade, click Create at the bottom of the blade.
-This opens the Create virtual network gateway blade.
+In the portal, on the left side, select Create a resource, and type 'Virtual Network Gateway' in search.
+Locate Virtual network gateway in the search return and select the entry.
+On the Virtual network gateway page, select Create.

-After you have created the VNet gateway, you can link your VNet to an ExpressRoute circuit.
-See Link a Virtual Network to an ExpressRoute circuit.
+After you've created the VNet gateway, you can link your VNet to an ExpressRoute circuit.